 IMPORTANT DISABILITY OPTIONS TO KNOW

 When you’re digging into your disability insurance options, it’s important to look at the following areas to ensure you have the best coverage for your unique situation:

 • Non-Cancelable and Guaranteed Renewable Policy.
 Most reputable insurers offer policies that cannot be canceled and are automatically renewed as long as you pay your premium on time.
 But obviously, you should always check for this language because it is crucial to any good disability insurance.

 • Elimination Periods and Waiting Periods.
 The amount of time you have to wait for your first disability check and the maximum length of benefits is important to know.
 Not only does it dictate terms of your reimbursement, but these periods also dictate price.
-For instance, if you have enough sick time and savings to wait 120 days before your first disability check, you will pay a lower rate than someone who can manage only 60 days before their first payout.
+My brother in-law, who I’ve affectionately nick-named insurance broker Barrie, explained this to me over thanksgiving roast.
+He said, if you have enough sick time and savings to wait 120 days before your first disability check, you will pay a lower rate than someone who can manage only 60 days before their first payout.
 Like choosing a larger deductible on your car insurance, extending your waiting period can save you a bundle on premiums over time.

 • Own Occupation Coverage.
 Disability insurance labeled “own occupation” applies to your current occupation and the ability to perform it.
 This is crucial to know because cheaper forms of disability insurance may require you to take any job you are physically able to perform … even if it pays a fraction of your former pay or forces you to take a step back in your career.

 • Future Purchase Options.
 For a slightly higher rate, a policy with a future purchase option allows you to increase coverage as you wages rise — without taking another physical or rewriting the whole policy.
 This flexible option to a disability policy is useful to those who are climbing the corporate ladder or change jobs frequently.